Calling a salon or spa a small business is like calling $250 shears “a pair of scissors” — it’s true, but there’s a lot more to it.

 - Who handles the relationship between parties?

 In a salon that has booth renters, customers pay the stylist directly.
 The salon owner acts as nothing more than a landlord.
 The tenant has financial control over all transactions related to their services.
-There’s a lite version of QuickBooks POS that might be a better fit for booth renters.

 In a salon that has employees, a salon owner can set ground rules.
 They can decide all stylists must wear black and white, for example.
 Salon owners can require employees to attend staff meetings and trainings.
 They can also punish unprofessional behavior.